cybersuno/JHU_Predictor/JHU_Word_Predictor/JHU_Word_Predictor_Presentation.md

 The model: Cleaning and getting n-grams
 ========================================================

 We tokenize the corpus twice: first to get sentences and result to get tokens.
-To avoid strange results found in the exploratory analysis, we substitute the underline.
+To avoid strange results found in the exploratory analysis, we substitute the underlines for hyphens.
 Other cleaning is made to erase special values like @users, #hashtags, user names composed by number and letters, etc.

 ```r
     t1<-tokens(corpus,what="sentence") #separate sentences